 Creating an EmaraTax Account

-The first step is to create an EmaraTax account.
+The first step is to create an EmaraTax portal account.
 You'll need to register with your email and phone number.

 Registration with Email and Phone